JakubTabor/News_Classification_Gensim/README.md

 # I gonna create new column based on my "Text column", so I use function apply and lambda to apply "preprocess and vectorize" function on my "text"
 # Then I import "train_test_split" and get train and test set and stratify my "y" to get equal number of samples
 # Next I gonna stack my X_train and X_test to convert it into 2d object, so I create new variable and show results
+# Then I import "GradientBoostingClassifier" and "classification_report", create object of my class, train it with my data and get y_pred